OpenWaterFoundation/owf-app-infomapper-ng-doc-user/mkdocs-project/docs/viz/gapminder.md

 A JSON file is used to provide the InfoMapper with the necessary details to create and display the Gapminder visualization, any annotations for the data, and other information.
-All of the following properties must be Please note that this is a work in progress, and some configuration properties might change or become deprecated in future releases.
+Please note that this is a work in progress, and some configuration properties might change or become deprecated in future releases.
 The following table describes the properties and values that are utilized.